csoeder/VolkanLab_BehaviorGenetics/README.md

 # Behavioral Genetics in Drosophila: RNA-Seq analysis pipeline

-Software used to analyze data for: "Changes in splicing and neuromodulatory gene expression programs in sensory neurons with pheromone signaling and social experience", Deanhard et al. 2021, bioRxiv. doi: https://doi.org/10.1101/2021.06.18.449021 https://www.biorxiv.org/content/10.1101/2021.06.18.449021v2
+Software used to analyze data for: "Changes in splicing and neuromodulatory gene expression programs in sensory neurons with pheromone signaling and social experience", Deanhardt et al. 2021, bioRxiv. doi: https://doi.org/10.1101/2021.06.18.449021 https://www.biorxiv.org/content/10.1101/2021.06.18.449021v2